 On fancier photos or something I might print out, I use Corel Paintshop Pro 8, or similar more sophisticated jpg editing programs which enable me to keep an edited file without further compression.
 For art-type prints I use Fotosketcher, a dandy free program.
 I have fun in post-production but don't spend hours and hours editing.
 I'd rather plan for the next trip.

 Here's the thing about editing.
 One of the big photographic arguments online is between jpg and raw formats.
 These are just file formats.
-Raw format is favored by photo pros because you can adjust every little pixel if needed and save a photo that might otherwise be poor.
+Raw format is favored by photo pros because you can adjust every little pixel if needed and save a special event photo that might otherwise be poor.
 Raw format has to be run through software like Lightroom or Photoshop just to see what you've got.
 It's 'uncompressed' until you are done editing, and is then 'saved' as jpg or some other image format like tiff.
 But just because it is uncompressed out of the camera doesn't make it automatically 'better' format to work with for people who aren't selling their photos.
 Using RAW files is fundamentally more work.

 Many people don't seem to grasp that photos used for web pages need to be quite small file sizes for pages to load fast.
 For print you need the biggest MB files with the sharpest details.
 For web you need significantly more compressed/smaller files or else the pages would take forever to load.
 My 6-12MB jpg original files print out just fine even at 8.5x11 or even bigger.
 My reduced compression jpgs for web pages (usually well under 1MB) look fine online as significantly smaller files but you wouldn't want to print from a file that small.
 File form really depends on function - what purpose do you plan for the end result?